 3. Choose the Best Methods to Reach Your Prospects

-Now that you know who your target customer is and what they’re interested in, it’s time to choose the best methods to reach them.
+Now that you know your target customer and what they’re interested in, it’s time to choose the best methods to reach them.
 You must identify the ways to get in touch with them that will be the most effective.

 There are different channels you can use to reach your prospects: